Apfirebolt/imdb-clone-frontend-nuxt/README.md

 The contents for the READ ME below come from default Nuxt JS project.
 The project has been bootstrapped using create-nuxt-app CLI tool.

+## Features

+- User can search for a movie on IMDB and save the movie.
+- Saved movies would be displayed on the dashboard of the user, users can then add saved movies to watchlist.
+- CRUD on watchlist

 ## Build Setup

 ```bash